Tyrone Wheatley: Coaching career

 In 2008, he joined John Fontes coaching staff as an assistant coach for Team Michigan in the All American Football League.
 He was to serve as the running backs coach for the team in the league that planned to begin play in April 2008.
 However, the league never materialized.
 Wheatley interned as an NFL Minority coaching fellow with the Pittsburgh Steelers during the summer of 2008 training camp.
 He also served at the Rising Stars Football Camp as an assistant instructor.
 In late August 2008, he became the assistant coach at Ohio Northern University, with responsibility for the team's running backs.
 After the end of Wheatley's coaching internship at the conclusion of the season, he was hired by Ron English as a running backs coach at Eastern Michigan University for the 2009 season.

 In February 2010, he was hired to replace Roger Harriott on Doug Marrone's staff at Syracuse University.
 In 2013, he left Syracuse, along with Marrone, to join the Buffalo Bills, Wheatley's first NFL coaching position.

 In 2015, Tyrone decided to return to his alma mater and coach the running backs at the University of Michigan on the staff for the new Michigan head coach Jim Harbaugh.

 In January 2017, the Jacksonville Jaguars hired Wheatley as running backs coach to rejoin Marrone, who was hired as Jaguars' head coach.
 Wheatley along with several other assistant coaches and coordinators were fired by Marrone and the Jaguars after the 2018 season.
 On February 6, 2019, Wheatley was named head coach of Morgan State Bears football.

 Following the 2021 season, Wheatley rejoined the NFL coaching ranks as the running backs coach for new Denver Broncos head coach, Nathaniel Hackett.

 Wheatley was named head football coach at Wayne State University in Detroit on January 26, 2023.
+Wheatley resigned from his position at Wayne State on February 10, 2026 after an 0–11 season.

+On February 16, 2026, Wheatley was named running backs coach for Illinois.